Is a press brake retrofit the right fit for your business?

 In summary, if your press brake control is not needed for the press brake to run you have a lot of affordable options to retrofit and upgrade your machine in a short period.

-Mechanical style press brakes are very accurate because its tonnage comes from rotation through the bottom dead center.
+Mechanical style press brakes are very accurate because their tonnage comes from rotation through the bottom dead center.
 Hence, the machine can produce very high tonnage at the bottom of the stroke.

 Many other hydraulic brakes have retrofit options.
 These brakes include a depth stop, pure twin, cylinder hydraulics, torque tube, upstroking, and hydromechanical-style press brakes.
 The controls used to retrofit these machines are typically PC-based.
 CNC controls come with numerous features and functionality to help get the most productivity out of your hydraulic machine.
 Therefore, it makes sense to consider retrofit as an affordable option for most hydraulic machines.